 - Open the inspector for the resource in question by clicking the booked resource ‘Steinway’ in the “Resources” tab of the inspector for ‘Solo Keys’.

 - You get a summary of the bookings for the Steinway on that day.
 The timeline with the blue bar refers to the booking in question and the bar indicates the period when the Steinway is booked.

-- “Enter time”: enter the time when the booking starts.
+- Enter time: Enter the time when the booking starts.

-- “Start event”: the start time of the first schedule item in the schedule.
+- Event start: The start time of the first schedule item in the schedule.
 This option is selected by default.

-- “Enter time”: enter the time when the booking ends.
+- Enter time: Enter the time when the booking ends.

-- “End event”: the end time of the last schedule item in the schedule.
+- Event end: The end time of the last schedule item in the schedule.
 This option is selected by default.

 For more information about viewing bookings, you can consult the section about Availability of Resources.

-- All custom data values
+- Custom data field values

 - Any overridden prices

-Via the navigation bar at the bottom of the screen you can open a window with a list of all conflicts for events in the future (by clicking on navigation menu item “Conflicts”).
+Via the navigation menu at the bottom of the screen you can open a window with a list of all conflicts for events in the future (by clicking the navigation menu item “Conflicts”).
 In this window you can view all muted conflicts (by clicking the “Show Muted Conflicts” button) and, should you want to, you can choose to show a muted conflict again (by clicking the bullet to the right of the conflict row).

 Overview of Booked Resources§

 In addition to the summary of all booked resources in the event inspector, other booking summaries are also available.

 You can request a list of booked resources for a specific event by clicking “List Booked Resources” in the context menu for an event in the calendar.
 This opens a summary that is similar to the resources finder, and you’ll also see a summary of all schedules from all the resources.
 You can display these schedules by clicking the “Schedules” button in the table header.